giga-sec/gigaSec-Tech-Notes/3. Notes/Port scanning with NMAP.md

 accepts a maximum transmission unit size to use for the packets sent.
 This _must_ be a multiple of 8.

 `--scan-delay <time>ms`
 used to add a delay between packets sent.
-This is very useful if the network is unstable, but also for evading any time-based firewall/IDS triggers which may be in place.
+Useful if network is unstable
+Useful for evading any time-based firewall/IDS triggers

+`--badsum`
-`--badsum`:- this is used to generate in invalid checksum for packets.
+Used to generate in invalid checksum for packets.
 Any real TCP/IP stack would drop this packet, however, firewalls may potentially respond automatically, without bothering to check the checksum of the packet.
+For reason above,
-As such, this switch can be used to determine the presence of a firewall/IDS.
+This switch is used to determine the presence of a firewall/IDS